Neag School of Education

 Class Meetings and Requirements:

 The approach for meeting the course objectives will be a combination of attending class, visiting the designated web sites, class discussions, written assignments, and two examinations.
 Students are expected to attend all meetings.
 All students are expected to have access to Microsoft Excel, Word, and PowerPoint.
 Laptop computers will be useful (but not required) on the days when we discuss statistics.
-We will also use SPSS (a statistical package for the social sciences).
+We will also use SPSS (a statistical package for the social sciences) that is available through UConn’s Software Catalog AnyWare.

 Grades for this course are based on two exams and individual and group projects.
-Please do not email your assignments.
-Bring them to class.
+You will upload your assignments into HuskyCT.

 Your score on an exam is determined by dividing your total points on the exam by the highest points received on the exam.
 If you earned a raw score of 40 and the highest score on the exam were 40, you would receive 100% on the exam (your score divided by the highest score).
 Using this system, someone will always receive full points on the exam.
 The exams are not timed and are open note.
 (Each exam is worth 30% of your final grade)